-Principle 7 - Implementing good practices in transparency, reporting and audit to deliver effective accountability
+Principle G - Implementing good practices in transparency, reporting and audit to deliver effective accountability

+The external assessment of Internal Audit confirms it conforms to the Public Sector Internal Audit Standards.
 The Council provides clear and accurate information, and has developed both its website and the format of Council reports to improve transparency and accessibility.
+Further development of the website is underway to ensure it meets Accessibility Standards.
 Minutes of meetings and key decisions are published on the Council's website.
-The external assessment of Internal Audit confirms it conforms to the Public Sector Internal Audit Standards.
+At the end of March 2020, Council meetings were suspended until is it safe to resume and online meetings are being established which will be made available to the public in accordance with legislative requirements.